- What is the Grantmaker Salary and Benefits Survey?

 Customized reports are available to survey participants (Council members and non-members) within Benchmark Central.
 Council members and the field may also request custom reports from survey partner Foundation Center, but additional costs may be associated with the request.
 For more information, please email David Wolcheck at email@example.com.

-Benchmark Central, the Council's survey and benchmarking tool, is accessible only to survey participants and has separate login credentials from the Council's main website.
-If you are an authorized account holder for your organization, your login will be your email address.
+Benchmark Central, the Council's survey and benchmarking tool, is accessible only to survey participants.
+If you are an authorized to access the survey and Benchmark Central (typically senior level HR or Finance staff complete), your login is the same as your Council website login.
 If you have forgotten your password, click on the “create a new one” link below the login box.
 Due to the heavy volume of survey activity, we ask that you please attempt these steps first.
 If problems persist, email firstname.lastname@example.org for assistance with confirming your account access.

 The GSB report follows the U.S. Census Bureau's Region and Division breakdowns: Census Regions and Divisions of the United States.